 mypy.ini using the

-mypy.targets setting to specify a list of target files or folders for mypy to analyze.
+mypy.targets: specify a list of target files or folders for mypy to analyze.
 By default the entire workspace folder is checked.
-Note that mypy does not recurse into folders without an
+You may prefer to use the

 This project is made available under the MIT License.